Narutomtx/Narutomtx/README.md

 ###

-<p align="left">✨ Creating bugs since 2018 — and fixing some of them too!<br>📚 I'm currently learning advanced backend development with Node.js and system design principles.<br>🎯 Goals: Build impactful open-source tools, contribute to developer communities, and land a remote role with a great team.<br>🎲 Fun fact: I drink more coffee debugging than coding — but I still love every second of it.</p>
+<p align="left">✨ Creating bugs since 2018 and fixing some of them too!<br>📚 I'm currently learning advanced backend development with Node.js and system design principles.<br>🎯 Goals: Build impactful open-source tools, contribute to developer communities, and land a remote role with a great team.<br>🎲 Fun fact: I drink more coffee debugging than coding, but I still love every second of it.</p>

 ###